liweinan/liweinan.github.io/_posts/2017-03-06-using-papers-and-manuscripts-to-do-correct-citation.md

 exported.bib
 ```

-We can use free tools provided by _LaTex_ family to convert above `.bib` file to _PDF_ format, and then copy the generated citation text from the pdf.
+We can use free tools provided by _LaTex_ family to convert above `.bib` file to _PDF_ format, and then copy the generated citation text from the _PDF_ file into our post page.
 For myself, I have a paper writing software called _Manuscripts_ and feel happy to use it in my daily writing process.

 _Manuscripts_ has a feature to import `.bib` file and generate the bibliography for us: